pauljickling/notes/algorithms/linked-list_array.md

 #### Anatomy of a Linked List

 The elements of a linked list are called nodes, and they have two attributes: some sort of data, and a *next* property that points to the next node.
 So any prototype method created for a linked list like `addNode` or `removeNode` will perform its operation twice.
+Additionally, a doubly-linked list will also contain a *previous* property that points to the prior node.

 A linked list is said to have a *head* and a *tail* node, that is the first and last element.
 Therefore an element for a linked list with just one element is both the head and tail node.